 Like a rod pocket, hidden tabs are great for panels you won’t be moving often.
 Because the fabric touches the drapery rod directly, it can be a bit more difficult to move in comparison to a ring clip or pin hook.

-We like ring clips because they’re just so easy to move, which means that on a window where you may open and close the panel daily, you won’t have a problem moving the panel.
+We like curtain clips because they’re just so easy to move, which means that on a window where you may open and close the panel daily, you won’t have a problem moving the panel.

-We’re excited to now offer panels that can be hung using hanging drapery pins.
+We also offer panels that can be hung using hanging drapery pins.
 This method has a super tailored look due to the plastic thread that creates loops on the back of the panel.
 Use a pin that loops through the plastic thread and hooks onto the ring.